paulcodrpub/tool-script/count-subunits-per-unit.md

 unit11-session1
 ```

-Using the script with above source data will generate following output:
+Using the script with above source data will generate following output on Terminal screen:
 ```
 unit01    3
 unit02    2